alibaba/designable/README.md

 ---

-## Background
+## Introduction

-If you are worrying about somthing builder, Such as form builder/table builder/chart builder/app builder etc.
+If you are worrying about something builder, Such as form builder/table builder/chart builder/app builder etc.
 Designable is your perfect choice.

 ## Screenshot